-Revenue Recognition.
-We recognize revenue on a percentage-of-completion method of accounting, which is commonly used in the construction industry.
-The percentage-of-completion accounting method results in recognizing contract revenues and earnings ratably over the contract term in proportion to our incurrence of contract costs.
-The profits or losses recognized on individual contracts are based on estimates of contract revenues, costs and profitability.
-Contract losses are recognized in full when determined, and contract profit estimates are adjusted based on ongoing reviews of contract profitability.
-Changes in job performance, labor costs, equipment costs, job conditions, weather, estimated profitability and final contract settlements may result in revisions to costs and income and their effects are recognized in the period in which the revisions are determined.
-We record adjustments to estimated costs of contracts when we believe the change in estimate is probable and the amounts can be reasonably estimated.
-These adjustments could result in either increases or decreases in profit margins.
+Prior to 2018 under Topic 605, we recognized revenue on the percentage-of-completion method of accounting, which was commonly used in the construction industry.
+The percentage-of-completion accounting method resulted in recognizing contract revenues and earnings ratably over the contract term in proportion to our incurrence of contract costs.
+The profits or losses recognized on individual contracts were based on estimates of contract revenues, costs and profitability.
+Contract losses were recognized in full when determined, and contract profit estimates were adjusted based on ongoing reviews of contract profitability.
+Changes in job performance, labor costs, equipment costs, job conditions, weather, estimated profitability and final contract settlements sometimes resulted in revisions to costs and income and their effects were recognized in the period in which the revisions were determined.
+We recorded adjustments to estimated costs of contracts when we believed the change in estimate was probable and the amounts could be reasonably estimated.
+These adjustments could have resulted in either increases or decreases in profit margins.